sthiede/Comparative_Genomics/day2_morning/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day2_morning/mess.png)
 -->

-iv.
+In order to simplify the comparison between assembly and reference, we first need to orient the order of the contigs to reference.

+i.
 Run abacas to orient contigs to reference

 To orient our contigs relative to the reference we will use a tool called abacas.
 [ABACAS](http://www.sanger.ac.uk/science/tools/pagit) aligns contigs to a reference genome and then stitches them together to form a “pseudo-chromosome”.